 This bar has two openings.
 The opening on the left-hand side houses all of the inputs.
 Conversely, the power cable is found on the right-hand side.
 You can mount this soundbar on your wall by using the universal holes found on its underside.

 The back of the subwoofer has a port at the bottom and the power cable connects just above it.
 There's also a pairing button on its back.

 The LG SN11RG's satellites have a power cable each and they can be wall-mounted using the universal holes on their underside.
 There's also a pairing button on each satellite.

 The LG SN11RG has a great build quality.
 The soundbar, subwoofer, and satellites are all mostly made from good quality plastic that makes them feel solid and robust.
-The bar and the satellites have metal grills to protect their speakers.
+Unlike the Samsung HW-Q950T, this bar and its satellites have metal grilles to protect their speakers, which makes them feel a bit more premium.
 However, the sub uses fabric to cover its speakers on three sides, and it can easily rip or collect dust.

 The LG SN11RG has a very good stereo frequency response.
 On its default 'Standard' mode, it has a slightly boomy but otherwise neutral sound profile.
 It's great for stereo content, and it's well-suited for a variety of audio genres.
 If you don't like the way it sounds, you can also change it up by selecting one of the four other EQ presets.
 There's also a room correction feature, which can further improve audio reproduction depending on the acoustic qualities of your room.

 The stereo soundstage of the LG NS11RG is good.
 While the bar is pretty wide, its soundstage doesn't sound any bigger than the bar, and the bar doesn't do any tricks to help widen it.
 That being said, it has good focus, so objects are perceived as coming from more accurate pinpoint locations rather than from general areas.